erigontech/erigon/README.md

 Almost all RPC methods are implemented - if something doesn't work - just drop it on our head.

-Supported networks: all (which supported by E2).
+Supported networks: all (except Mumbai).

 ### E3 changes from E2: